duchuycao/CS320-Portfolio/README.md

 I interpret user needs by analyzing software requirements and identifying how those translate into program behavior.
 In the Contact service, requirements like “each contact ID must be unique and non-editable” directly influenced my implementation logic and test conditions.

 **How do I approach designing software?**
 My approach to software design begins with simplicity and modularity.
 I break down responsibilities into smaller, self-contained classes and methods.
-For example, I separated concerns across `Contact`, `ContactService`, and their respective test files.
+For example, I separated concerns across Contact, ContactService, and their respective test files.
 I also rely on iteration: I test early and often, refining the code and tests together.